Sierra del Tigre

 Wildlife Ecosystems

 Despite its relatively small size and location within an agricultural landscape, Sierra del Tigre supports a range of native wildlife characteristic of the pampas and Tandilia sierras.
 Pumas have been recorded in the more remote sections of the range, though they are rarely encountered.
-Patagonian maras, grey foxes, and armadillos are among the more commonly observed mammals.
-South American coatis descend from the hills to forage in grassland areas.
+Grey foxes and armadillos are among the more commonly observed mammals.
 The birdlife is diverse, including raptors such as chimango caracaras, aplomado falcons, and black-chested buzzard-eagles that hunt over the open grasslands.
-Rheas, the large flightless birds of the pampas, are present in the surrounding countryside and occasionally move through the reserve.
 Reptiles including lizards and snakes are active in the rocky habitat of the quartzite ridges.
 Freshwater streams support native fish species.
+The reserve also maintains a biological station where select species are bred for reintroduction and repopulation programs within the reserve.
+[1]

 Flora Ecosystems